cognisant/Docs.DevelopmentProcess/README.md

 On each day of a sprint (excluding the first), at 10:00am, the team attends a meeting called the ‘daily scrum’.
 When team members are co-located, the team will gather around a screen so that everyone can view the [sprint board](#The-Sprint-Board) and the [Velocity Spreadsheet](#Tracking-Progress).
 When working remotely, one team member will share their screen.

-Every team member who can stand should do so; this helps to encourage brevity.
+Every team member who can stand should do so, this helps to encourage brevity.

 During the daily scrum each team member: